Philip Brighten Godfrey

 - Finishing Flows Quickly with Preemptive Scheduling [SIGCOMM 2012]

 - ASAP: A Low-Latency Transport Layer [CoNEXT 2011]

-Even a simple task like retrieving a small web object currently takes many times longer than the underlying network latency.
+Even a simple task on the Internet like retrieving a small web object typically takes more than 30 times longer than the fundamental physical limits.
 How can we design the Internet's protocols to approach speed-of-light responsiveness?

 - Towards Correct Network Virtualization [HotSDN 2014]

 Today's virtualization techniques can cause application-level bugs.
 How do we guarantee that the virtual-to-physical mapping faithfully preserves the semantics of the virtual network?

 - VeriFlow: Verifying Network-Wide Invariants in Real Time [NSDI 2013, HotSDN 2012]

 Verifies a network's correctness and security invariants with millisecond-level latency as each forwarding rule is modified by the SDN controller.